Our Acidux is an antacid liquid tincture formula that helps relieve acid reflux and inflammatory conditions of the

-St. Francis Herb Farm uses certified organic or wildcrafted herbs in our Acidux herbal formula
+St. Francis Herb Farm uses certified organic herbs in our Acidux herbal formula

 A low-growing, daisy-like annual native to Europe and Asia and known to medicine from classical antiquity, chamomile is commonly found in overgrown fields.
 Its name is derived from the Greek word that means "earth apple" on account of the scent of its fresh blossoms.

 A large tuberous perennial with yellow blossoms and narrow green leaves that stands about a metre high, ginger has its origins in southern Asia, but can now be found in nearly all tropical and subtropical countries.

 A classic perennial shrub native to Eurasia, licorice has been used as a medicine from the beginning of recorded history.
 Licorice root is the most widely used herb of Traditional Chinese Medicine.
 Use it as an adaptogen to increase resistance to stress and to promote a healthier immune system response.

 Now naturalized in North America, marshmallow is a perennial original to Europe and grows, as its name indicates, in damp, marshy places.
 With roots that are rich in soothing mucilage, it has been used for thousands of years as a medicinal herb.